DSgUY/ml-cicd-fastapi-render/model_card.md

 fbeta: 0.623

 ## Ethical Considerations
 Metics were also calculated on data slices.
-Saved results are in 'slice_output.txt'
+Saved results are in 'slice_output.txt'.
+The model may potentially discriminate people so further analysis should be done.

 ## Caveats and Recommendations
 The census.csv used in this project differs from the UCI Machine Learning Repository as it has only 32561 rows.